 In the United States, you can find it at Whole Foods Market or order it online from most retailers.

 If you have an open space in your yard, then you’re in luck!

 It’s possible to grow your Moringa tree with a few basic supplies: potting soil, stakes for supporting the plant as it grows higher on its pole (or trellis), and fertilizer (Moringa trees are nutrient-hungry).

 I like growing it in the backyard; it’s a pretty big tree – so it provides some shade for the kids while running around.

 We suggest you spend some time growing the Moringa tree, as you can make Moringa powder from the Moringa leaves.

 This will also allow you to keep getting the great health benefits of Moringa year round, as Moringa leaves contain many vital vitamins and minerals.

-How should you get Mint?
+How should you get Mint for your tea?